-This article includes steps to troubleshoot a Plug-in cable error for AmpliFi routers.
-This may be encountered during an initial setup or after a recent change, this issue may arise after moving or changing wiring.
-Make sure to have a few spare ethernet cables on hand for testing before you begin.
+This article includes steps to troubleshoot a Plug-in cable error seen on the AmpliFi router screen.
+This may be encountered during an initial setup, after a recent change, or after moving or changing wiring.
+Make sure to have a few spare Ethernet cables on hand for testing before you begin.
 Note this guide is not for routers set up as ethernet backbone mesh points.

-1. Verify that the WAN port ethernet cable is securely plugged in.
+1. Verify that the WAN port Ethernet cable is securely plugged in.
 Push the fitting of the RJ45 cable firmly into the blue WAN port until there is an audible click.
-Note that the WAN port should be connected to the internet service provider (ISP)'s modem.
+The WAN port should be connected to the internet service provider (ISP)'s modem, bringing in the I

-4. Make sure that the router is connected directly to the ISP modem.
+5. Make sure that the router is connected directly to the ISP modem.
 If there is a switch between the modem and the AmpliFi router, bypass it and connect directly to the modem, to eliminate that the culprit is the other device in the network.

-7. While leaving the router's WAN port plugged into the ISP modem, power off the modem.
+7. While leaving the router's WAN port plugged into the ISP modem, power off the ISP modem.
 Reboot the AmpliFi router by unplugging it from its power source, waiting a few seconds and plugging it in again.
-Once AmpliFi has completely rebooted, this process may take up to three minutes, boot up the connected modem.
+Once AmpliFi has completely rebooted (this process may take up to three minutes) boot up the connected modem.